 Should I Trade Wait?

 This is all going to depend on your situation – on a financial, storage and patience level.
 If you have a limited budget, trade waiting could be a practice that might work for you.
 This may allow you to stay within your budget and read more the comics that you are interested in.
 Although, if you are not a fan of waiting then trade waiting may not work for you.
-While some publishers (Marvel and some parts of Image) can be fast to release collected editions, others like DC Comics can be rather slow and you might be waiting up to 9 months or more between releases.
+While some publishers (Marvel and some parts of Image) can be fast to release collected editions, others like DC Comics can be rather slow and you might be waiting for up to 9 months or more between releases.
 Waiting 9 months can be tough, especially if it is a comic you enjoy – would you be able to do it?
 Finally, what is your storage situation?
 Do you have the bookshelf space to store your collected editions or would storing your single issues in a box that is out of the way work better for you?

 Overall, my suggestion would be to look at the pros and cons listed above and apply them to your situation.
-By weighing the pros and cons you should be able to make a decision that works within the context of you budget, patience and personal preferences.
+By weighing the pros and cons you should be able to make a decision that works within the context of your budget, patience and personal preferences.